Axel Pasqualini of Apptitude tells us about how they transform your ideas into elegant and efficient digital products

 Who are your competitors?
 And how do you plan to stay in the game?

 Axel Pasqualini: Near-Shore Team and large EU companies tend to become serious competitors.
 If you are looking for coders, there are plenty out there.
-Although, if you want to do valuable digital innovation, we truly believe that a local partner closer to you, your customers, your users, and habits/culture is always a stronger means to achieve your business objectives faster and sharper.
+Although, if you want to do valuable digital innovation, we truly believe that a local partner closer to you, your customers, your users, and your habits/culture is always a stronger means to achieve your business objectives faster and sharper.
 This is our positioning to stay in the game.

 Your final thoughts?